kjolley/BIGSdb_documentation/curator_guide.rst

 .. image:: /images/curation/update_alleles3.png

 If you choose to delete, you will be presented with a final confirmation screen.
-To go ahead, click 'Delete!'.
+To go ahead, click 'Delete'.
 Deletion will not be possible if the allele is part of a scheme profile - if it is you will need to delete any profiles that it is a member of first.
 You can also choose to delete and retire the allele identifier.
 If you do this, the allele identifier will not be re-used.
+It is possible to set the configuration so that you only have the option to delete and retire.

 .. image:: /images/curation/delete_allele.png